Kaosc/Instagram-tool/README.md

 pip install selenium colored pillow
 ```

-- #### Chrome Driver
+- ### Chrome Driver

-Current version of Instagram Tool Bot supports Chrome Driver version 103.
+Current ChromeDriver version is 103.
 Please check [here](https://chromedriver.chromium.org/downloads) for latest version.

+ChromeDriver version must be the same chrome version installed on your system.
+You can check your installed chrome version via Settings > About Chrome.

 ### Installation
-1. Add chromedriver to in "driver" folder.
+1. Add latest ChromeDriver to in "driver" folder.
 2. Set image and driver path.

-### Notes

-- Chrome driver version must be the same chrome version installed on your system.
+#### Note

-- if you do not want to pass your login informations every time, please fill the "_loginInfo" file.
+if you don't want to pass your login information every time, please fill the "_loginInfo" file.